PaulTran47/econ-grad-app-deadlines/README.md

 You can check the changelog on the GitHub repo page.

-Also, feel free to tell me the schools and deadlines you want me to add.
-You can either [submit an issue](https://github.com/PaulTran47/econ-grad-app-deadlines/issues) or [shoot me an email](mailto:pltran@utexas.edu).
+If you don't see a particular economics PhD programme, please [submit an issue to the GitHub repo](https://github.com/PaulTran47/econ-grad-app-deadlines/issues) or [shoot me an email](mailto:pltran@utexas.edu) with the school's PhD programme website URL, country, and application deadline.

 ### Will you be adding Master's only programmes?